 Taiwan Company Uses Cartoon Hitler

-The company’s 6-foot-tall subway ads in Taipei feature a smiling caricature of the Nazi leader in a khaki uniform and black jackboots, his right arm raised high in a Nazi salute.
-Above him is a slogan that says ``Declare war on the cold front!″
+The company’s 6-foot-tall subway ads in Taipei feature a smiling caricature of the Nazi leader in a khaki uniform and black jackboots, his right arm raised high in a salute.
+Above him is a white space heater and the slogan ``Declare war on the cold front!″

 There are no swastikas in the ad, but the Hitler figure wears a red band around his left arm with a white circle bearing the name of the heater’s manufacturer, DBK, a company based in the southwest German city of Kandel.

-At DBK headquarters in Germany, executive director Hans-Hermann Alfers said the company first heard about the ad on Friday.
+At DBK headquarters in Kandel, executive director Hans-Hermann Alfers said the company first heard about the ad on Friday.
 Alfers said managers were not immediately sure who was behind the ad, but they will order the campaign to stop immediately.

-Uri Gutman of the Israel Economic and Cultural Office in Taipei said the advertisement was ``unbelievable.″ He feared using Hitler’s image in such ads would make Nazi atrocities seem less real.
+Uri Gutman of the Israel Economic and Cultural Office in Taipei said the advertisement was ``unbelievable.″ He feared using Hitler’s image in such ads would trivialize Nazi atrocities or make them seem less real.